Everything You Need to Know About Vientiane (For Travelers Who Keep Coming Back)

 Buddha Park (Xieng Khuan) — 200+ Hindu and Buddhist statues including a 40m reclining Buddha.
 Built by a mystic shaman in 1958.
 Entry: 15,000 LAK.
 Climb inside the pumpkin.
 25 km from center.

-Wat Si Saket — Vientiane's oldest temple (1818) with 6,840 Buddha images in the cloister walls.
+Wat Si Saket — Vientiane's oldest temple (1818), with 6,840 Buddha images set into the cloister walls.
 Entry: 10,000 LAK.
-Often overlooked for That Luang.
-Don't make that mistake.
+Often overlooked in favor of That Luang.
+Don't let it be.

 Mekong Riverfront — The sunset promenade along Fa Ngum Road.
-Beer Lao at a riverside bar while watching the sun set over Thailand across the river.
+A Beer Lao at a riverside bar while the sun drops over Thailand across the water.
 Free.
 Priceless.

 Q: Is Buddha Park worth the trip?

-Yes.
-It's 25 km from the center and takes commitment (1-hour bus ride), but the sculptures are genuinely surreal.
-A field of 200+ concrete figures — multi-headed nagas, Hindu deities, Buddhist saints — created by Luang Pu Bunleua Sulilat, a mystic who blended Buddhism and Hinduism into his own philosophy.
+Absolutely.
+It's 25 km from the center and takes commitment (a 1-hour bus ride), but the sculptures are genuinely surreal — a field of 200+ concrete figures, from multi-headed nagas to Hindu deities to Buddhist saints, created by Luang Pu Bunleua Sulilat, a mystic who blended Buddhism and Hinduism into his own philosophy.

 Climb inside the giant pumpkin-shaped structure.
 The interior staircase leads through three levels representing hell, earth, and heaven.
 It's dark, tight, and strange in the best way.